Recognize and Stop Emotional and Stress Eating

 Feelings That Lead To Emotional Eating

-Typically, the foods eaten behind emotions are fatty, sugary, or salty junk foods that stimulate pleasure centers in the brain, much like cocaine or heroin, which is the reason that emotional eaters turn to them in time of crisis.
+Typically, the foods eaten behind emotions are fatty, sugary, or salty junk foods.
+Much like cocaine or heroin, it is designed to stimulate pleasure centers in the brain.
+This is the reason that comfort eaters turn to junk food in time of crisis.

 The brain often confuses feelings of fatigue with feelings of hunger, which leads people to consume more food.
 Ensuring you are getting enough sleep is an easy way to reduce the amount of emotional eating you find yourself doing.